gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-We are very excited about the progress on the incremental java compilation.
+We are very excited about the progress on the incremental Java compilation.
 Class dependency analysis of compiled classes is useful for a number of other features that are planned for Gradle, such as:

 * detection of unused jars/classes